-2 killed, 55 injured as storm hits Midwest, Southwest states
+7 killed as storm hits Midwest, Southwest states

 Multiple ambulances were at the site of the tornadoes while the search and rescue of victims continues, Berkley said.

+A tornado could have crossed Interstate 20 in Canton, flipping vehicles in a dealership and damaging a building.

+Campers and families attending First Monday Trade Days, one of the largest outdoor collectibles markets in the US, were forced to take shelter in bathrooms, CNN affiliate KLTV reported.

-Preliminary reports show tornadoes touched down in several North Texas towns.
+Preliminary reports show tornadoes touched down in several north Texas towns.

 A team will survey the damage on Sunday to determine the intensity of the tornadoes.